 ray.util.multiprocessing.Pool in place of

 This will start a local Ray cluster the first time you create a

 distribute your tasks across it.
 See the Run on a Cluster section below for

 instructions to run on a multi-node Ray cluster instead.

-from ray.experimental.multiprocessing import Pool def f(index): return index pool = Pool() for result in pool.map(f, range(100)): print(result)
+from ray.util.multiprocessing import Pool def f(index): return index pool = Pool() for result in pool.map(f, range(100)): print(result)

 multiprocessing.Pool API is currently supported.
 Please see the